DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

 1. create the data destination by dragging from the toolbox - give it a meaningful name. and set the connection, access mode, and select the table from the drop down.
-0. link the source and the destination and then set column mappings (see below)
+0. link the source and the destination and then set column mappings (see below) **NB**: when creating holding tables the best way is in SSMS using openquery() against a linked server to create the new table structure based on the Oracle columns.

 ## Link data source and destination